Author Archives: Neil Rankin

 Milwaukee recently announced that they will be releasing several new dust extraction tools and accessories to support their growing dust collection line in preparation for the increasing OSHA regulations.
 These attachments will work in conjunction with Milwaukee’s existing line of rotary hammers and grinders to be compliant under the upcoming regulations for silica dust control.
 The New OSHA regulations, set to be effective September 23rd 2017, are a major step forward in keeping jobsites safe and preventing workplace related danger and illnesses due to airborne silica.
 This being said, it is very important for tool manufacturers to stay ahead of the curve with their concrete tools, accessories and overall technology, or get left in the dust.

 While at the 2017 New Product Symposium this year, we saw some pretty impressive innovations in plumbing tools and technology from Milwaukee.
 Milwaukee has made some game-changing improvements on some of their existing plumbing tools, but also introduced some industry-first tools that have never been seen before.
-They have made an impressive step forward in the plumbing area, and we are very excited to see how these new tools we saw perform against the current competition.
+They have made an impressive step forward for M12 Drain Cleaning & M18 Drain Cleaning.
+We are very excited to see how these new tools we saw perform against the current competition.

 One of the most impressive innovations that we saw at the Milwaukee 2017 New Product Symposium (#NPS17) was their new PACKOUT Modular Storage System.
 This groundbreaking new storage system seems to be generating a lot of buzz, and was somewhat unexpected by the Coptool crew.
 The new PACKOUT system does very well in addressing current issues with modular storage systems and introduces innovative and forward thinking solutions that will definitely please the Milwaukee Tool user base.